4-1000 Home Brew Amp Grounded Grid AB2

 The tube is cooled by a Dayton Blower mounted on the rear of the cabinet.

-The plate choke is home made and does a great job on all of the HF ham bands.
+The plate choke is home made and does a great job on all of the HF ham bands, including the WARC bands.

-The 4-1000 tube is place at DC ground with copper straps.
+The 4-1000 tube is placed at DC ground with copper straps.

 The antenna and bias relay is enclosed in a small Bud Box seen on the left side of the amplifier.